wubin28/mb2-led-template/README.md

-# An embedded Rust project template for the micro:bit v2
+# A template for lighting up an LED on a micro:bit v2 board

 ## How to generate a new project